rickard67/LSP-Pascal-Library/README.md

       end, 400) then
         Memo1.Lines.Add(TSerializer.Serialize(Item));
     ```
+ *  The code base was enormously streamlined. (e.g. XSLPFunction down to 1400 from 7000+ lines)
  *  Removed unnecessary aliases in XLSPTypes
  *  Refactored error handling in XLSP functions
  *  Separated the handling of requests, notifications and responses